uwcartlab/webmapping/Chapter07/readme.md

 As you move along in your project, you may want to create separate [branches](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-branches) to test features without committing them to the main branch.
 If you are happy with the features you tested, you can open a pull request to merge the changes from your head (current) branch to a base (different, perhaps the main) branch, similar to other pull requests.

+During this preliminary stage, you will likely encounter simple merge conflicts that can be resolved using GitHub Desktop.
+However, some more complicated merge conflicts may need to be resolved using GitHub in your browser, where you can select portions of each version on your project.
+Alternatively, these conflicts can also be resolved using GitHub command line.
+Knowing how to use all three is important if you plan to use GitHub in your career.

 > ### **Work with your team to add to the proposal outline that you will complete over the next two chapters, merging and resolving all conflicts.**

 Lesson 3: Best Practices for Collaborative Coding